certbot/certbot/docs/using.rst

 ``crontab`` (make it less than every 90 days to avoid problems, say every month).

+Please note that the CA will send notification emails to the address you provide if you do not renew certificates that are about to expire.

 Let's Encrypt is working hard on automating the renewal process.
 Until the tool is ready, we are sorry for the inconvenience!